f4exb/sdrangel/Readme.md

 [LimeSDR](https://myriadrf.org/projects/limesdr/) and its smaller clone LimeSDR Mini are supported using LimeSuite library (see next).

-<p>&#9888; Version 18.04.1 of LimeSuite is used in the builds and corresponding gateware loaded in the LimeSDR should be is used (2.16 for LimeSDR-USB and 1.24 for LimeSDR-Mini).
-If you compile from source version 18.04.1 of LimeSuite must be used.</p>
+<p>&#9888; Version 18.10.0 of LimeSuite is used in the builds and corresponding gateware loaded in the LimeSDR should be is used.
+If you compile from source version 18.10.0 of LimeSuite must be used.</p>

 <p>&#9888; LimeSDR-Mini seems to have problems with Zadig driver therefore it is supported in Linux only.</p>